 Growing grapes is a wonderful way to introduce fresh fruit to your home or provide your own wine-making supplies.
-Whatever your motivation, the goal is to get a large crop of grapes and the best way to ensure this is to learn how to thin grapes.
+Whatever your motivation, the goal is to get a large crop of grapes, and the best way to ensure this is to learn how to thin grapes.
 Studies show that yields are highest when both grape cluster thinning and berry thinning of grapes are applied along with Gibberlin acid.
 The home gardener will likely not use the Gibberlin and can get the largest crop from simply cluster thinning.
-However a two prong approach allows for the largest, fullest clusters and produces the biggest individual fruits even though total gross yield may be affected.
+However, a two-prong approach allows for the largest, fullest clusters and produces the biggest individual fruits even though total gross yield may be affected.

 How to Thin Grapes

 Grape thinning is only one of the important tasks to do for a good fruit crop.
 The grapevine should be pruned in late fall or very early spring depending upon your zone.
-The plant also needs to be fertilized before flowers arrive to encourage a larger fruiting.
+The plant also needs to be fertilized before flowers arrive to encourage larger fruiting.
 Thinning helps keep fruit from rubbing and gives it room to develop and ripen properly.
 Good thinning practices also create tight clusters of grapes which travel and keep better than loose, thin clusters.

 Grapes typically set more clusters than they will have the energy to develop.
 Removing some of these groups of fruit will allow the vine to concentrate on maturing viable clusters and individual fruit.
 It also allows light and air into the plant, which enhances overall health.
 Grape cluster thinning is not difficult.
-It simply means removing any clusters that are small, misshapen or even overly large.
+It simply means removing any clusters that are small, misshapen, or even overly large.
 Thinning grape clusters is done immediately after the flowers have dropped and berries are set.

 Berry Thinning of Grapes